 - Attracts candidates who are actively looking for work (they are preparing for an interview).
-This is especially nice if you are consistently filling the same role, and need to continuously recruit for someone like a marketing manager
+This is especially nice if you are consistently filling the same role, and need to continuously recruit for someone like a marketing manager.

-- Attracts employers who are actively looking for candidates (they are figuring out what to ask in an interview, which means that this may be a new experience or role for them, and they most likely need the help of a professional)
+- Attracts employers who are actively looking for candidates (they are figuring out what to ask in an interview, which means that this may be a new experience or role for them, and they most likely need the help of a professional).

 The end result will be a steady flow of candidates and employers coming to your site for information about roles that align with your agency.

 Employers have very specific questions that they typically ask staffing agencies or search engines.
-A short list of common questions include:
+A shortlist of common questions include:

-- How do I hire a JOB TITLE
+- How do I hire a JOB TITLE?

-- When should I hire a JOB TITLE
+- When should I hire a JOB TITLE?

-- How much should I pay a JOB TITLE
+- How much should I pay a JOB TITLE?

-- What should I look for in a JOB TITLE
+- What should I look for in a JOB TITLE?

-- What are average staffing agency fees?
+- What are the average staffing agency fees?